socrata/dev.socrata.com/docs/datatypes/location.md

   - `state` -- The state this address is in
   - `zip` -- The zip code for this address

-The following table describes the functions that can be used with locations.
+The following table describes the functions that can be used with {% include dt.html dt="locations" %}.

 {% include function_listing.html datatype="location" %}